 Eggplants are washed to remove dirt and residue by using bubble cleaning machine or other washing machines.

-Eggplant Preparation Step 2: peeling
+Eggplant Preparation Step 2: Peeling

-The skin of eggplant is entirely edible.
+The skin of the eggplant is entirely edible.
 Small, young eggplants can be left unpeeled.
 Large or old eggplants generally have tough skins that may not be palatable and can be peeled with eggplant peeling machine.

 Eggplant Preparation Step 3: cutting

-For different purpose, eggplant can be cut into slices(by eggplant slicing machine), strips(by eggplant strip cutting machine), cubes(by eggplant dicing machine), wedges, etc. The fruit should be processed immediately upon cutting as it oxidizes quickly when exposed to the air.
+For a different purpose, eggplant can be cut into slices(by eggplant slicing machine), strips(by eggplant strip cutting machine), cubes(by eggplant dicing machine), wedges, etc. The fruit should be processed immediately upon cutting as it oxidizes quickly when exposed to the air.

 Eggplant Preparation Step 4: salting